Rino Romano: Career

 He is known for his work as Batman in the animated series The Batman (2004–2008), Spider-Man in Spider-Man Unlimited (1999–2001), and the video games Spider-Man, Spider-Man 2: Enter Electro, X-Men: Mutant Academy 2 for PlayStation and an uncredited cameo in X2: Wolverine's Revenge, Eduardo Rivera in Extreme Ghostbusters, Luis Sera in Resident Evil 4, King Pen and Scorp in the Skylanders franchise, Carlos "Stunts" Rey in NASCAR Racers and the original Tuxedo Mask in the '90s English dub of the anime series Sailor Moon.

 From 2007 to 2022, Romano also provided voice narration for the PBS series Curious George, as well as previews on NBC, The WB, and The CW.
-He was also the narrator for the courtroom reality TV series Hot Bench from 2014 to 2020.
+He was also the narrator for the syndicated courtroom reality TV series Hot Bench from 2014 to 2020.

 Personal life

-He dated fellow actor Kathryn Fiore in 1999.
+He dated fellow actress Kathryn Fiore in 1999.

 In 2018, he sold his home in Hollywood Hills West, Los Angeles for $1.647 million.